 The overhead storage compartments on the coaches we use are quite small (approximately 30cm deep and 20cm high).
 Travellers are allowed to keep daypacks with them aboard the coach.
 This is ideal to keep everyday necessities (e.g. camera, water bottle, sun cream, hat etc.) handy while travelling, sightseeing or on overnight excursions.
 Try to keep this bag as light as possible.
 Ideally, it should not exceed 7kg.

 Expat Explore has a policy on seat rotation that requires passengers to change seats each day.
-This way everyone gets to know their fellow travellers and has the opportunity to enjoy their journey from the front, middle and back of the bus throughout their tour.
+This way everyone gets to know their fellow travellers and has the opportunity to enjoy their journey from the front, middle and back of the coach throughout their tour.
 On each new drive day, each passenger will move two rows in a clockwise direction.
 On shorter tours, the rotation roster may be modified to four rows every day.
-As such, we, unfortunately, cannot promise the front seats to specific passengers who have knee problems or suffer from motion sickness ( we recommend bringing along tablets to counteract the latter).

 How will I know what the coach procedures are?